-Wherever you’re setting off from, you can take advantage of extra touches like power sockets and free WiFi on your bus to Glasgow.
+Wherever you’re setting off from, you can take advantage of extra touches like charging points* and free WiFi* on your bus to Glasgow.
 And don’t worry about that fifth pair of shoes you had to pack, because you’ll also get a 20kg luggage allowance.

 You’ll arrive at Glasgow’s Buchanan Bus Station on Killermont Street, and from there it’s easy to get around.
 Take a short walk from George Square and you’ll reach Glasgow’s main shopping areas.
 If you’re packing a lot into your trip, a Daytripper travel ticket might be an idea.
 It gives you a day’s unlimited travel on buses, the Subway, rail and some ferries around Glasgow, including Loch Lomond.

 Glasgow: best for nightlife

 A night out in Glasgow is legendary.
 Scope out the city’s music scene at venues like King Tut’s, the O2 Academy and the Royal Concert Hall.
 Clubbers will be spoilt for choice, with plenty of late-night beats served up by world-famous DJs all over the city.
 Saturday night at Sub Club on Jamaica Street is definitely one for the bucket list.
 Last but not least, Glasgow has been voted the UK’s most vegan-friendly city, so give The Project Café or the award-winning Mono a go for dinner.

 Glasgow: best for shopping